DevGuruPro/rfid-python/README.md

   - Ubuntu / Raspberry Pi

-    - Place "setup.sh" in the same directory as "main" and run shell script.
+    - Place "setup.sh" in the same directory as "main" executable file and run shell script.